luau-lang/rfcs/docs/do-not-change-init.luau-or-relative-require-semantics.md

 The current semantics are widely used, and similar to other languages with relative requires and an equivalent of `init.luau`.
 The current semantics also make sense, and they do not have any large issues.

+There are a lot of projects which do rely on the current semantics, and changing them to conform to Roblox when the ultimate issue is down to "how do we express requiring children in Roblox" isn't great.

 ## Design

 Do not change the behavior of requires when it comes to init.luau & relative requires.